UK defense secretary in Moscow amid Ukraine tensions

 Amid the soaring tensions, British Prime Minister Boris Johnson warned Thursday that the Ukraine crisis has grown into “the most dangerous moment” for Europe in decades.

 Russia’s troop concentration includes forces deployed on the territory of its ally Belarus for massive joint drills involving firing live ammunition.
-That entered a decisive phase Thursday and will run through Feb.
-20. The Ukrainian capital is located about 75 kilometers (47 miles) south of the Belarus border.
+Those exercises entered a decisive phase Thursday and will run through Feb.
+20. The Ukrainian capital is about 75 kilometers (47 miles) south of the Belarus border.

 Continuing its military buildup near Ukraine, Russia has moved six amphibious assault vessels into the Black Sea, augmenting its capability to land marines on the coast.